filrak/vsf/README.md

 - **Vue Storefront API** has same responsibility as in 1.x except it will be much richer in business logic. most of current vuex logic will be moved there.
 - [**API Client**](./rfc/api-client.md) is a client-side micro-application built to consume Vue Storefront API.
-- [**Vue Storefront Core**](./rfc/core.md) is main package of Vue Storefront that glues modules and libraries together and exports common data formats.
+- [**Vue Storefront Core**](./rfc/core.md) is a shared package of Vue Storefront that glues libraries together and exports common data interfaces for modules.
 - [**Core libraries**](./rfc/libraries.md) are certain functionalities for Vue Storefront core supporting it's functionality with non-eCommerce features.
 - [**Core modules**](./rfc/modules.md) are official eCommerce functionalities and integrations exposed as Vue hooks.
 - [**Third party modules**](./rfc/extendibility.md) are third-party integrations exposed as Vue Hooks.